timruffles/js-to-c/NOTES.md

 - did the gcAtomicStuff fix a real bug; can I recreate it?
   - quite fine grained situation.

+### Oh dear

+`gcAtomicGroupStart` and exceptions being thrown.
+Tricky, but immediate thoughts: auto end all groups?
+I think this'll actually be ok - it seems likely this is legit, as we'll be jumping out of the context and the value being created inside the group won't be refered to.

+However, I think there's a bug in the gc group logic.

 ## 3 Feb 2019

 Wrapping `JS_SET` - which is a macro for something the compiler would usually do as an operation node - stopped liveOne being freed too early in this code: